DinahK-2SO/ms_windows_storage_pickers_test_app/README.md

 1. if set to PickerLocationId.Unspecified, the picker throw "invalid parameter error"

 ### SDK
 1. if set to PickerLocationId.Unspecified, falls back to the DocumentLibrary.
-[TODO]

 ## SettingsIdentifier
 0. Implemented in FileOpenPicker, FileSavePicker, FolderPicker